 Since people have started to discover your store, grab them!

 “Make an effort in order that first-time visitors become subscribers and then subscribers become buyers.
 The longer you wait the less chance you have of making these transitions possible.
 There are many different signup forms appearing in different places and moments on your online store that catch visitors’ attention.
 Offer a discount for their first purchase or give them extra value.
-From the reviews we receive, I can say that signup boxes and pop-ups with small discounts bring the best results.” – Rytis Lauris, CEO of Soundest.
+From the reviews we receive, I can say that pop-ups with small discounts bring the best results.” – Rytis Lauris, CEO of Soundest.

 Perhaps a little controversial, but an extremely interesting opinion is expressed by the experienced Tomas Laurinavičius, the blogger and founder of Despreneur.